soham2312/StockPrediction/README.md

 ## Project Overview

 ### Key Features:
-- **Exploratory Data Analysis (EDA):** Analyzing trends in closing prices, daily returns, and volatility.
+- Exploratory Data Analysis (EDA): Analyzing trends in closing prices, daily returns, and volatility.
-- **Feature Engineering:** Adding moving averages (MA7, MA30), daily returns, and volatility to better capture stock price movements.
+- Feature Engineering: Adding moving averages (MA7, MA30), daily returns, and volatility to better capture stock price movements.
-- **LSTM Model:** Predict future closing prices using past data and engineered features.
+- LSTM Model: Predict future closing prices using past data and engineered features.
-- **Performance Evaluation:** The model is evaluated using Root Mean Squared Error (RMSE) and accuracy in predicting the price movement direction.
+- Performance Evaluation: The model is evaluated using Root Mean Squared Error (RMSE) and accuracy in predicting the price movement direction.

 ## Dataset:
-- **Fields:**
+- Fields:
   - Open
   - Close
   - High
   - Low
-  - Volume (Converted from M for millions and B for billions)
+  - Volume (converted from M for millions and B for billions)
   - Change Rate (%)
-- **Time Range:** The dataset contains stock price data up to the year 2023.
+- Time Range: The dataset contains stock price data up to the year 2023.

 ## Evaluation Metrics:
-- **RMSE (Root Mean Squared Error):** Measures the difference between predicted and actual values.
+- RMSE (Root Mean Squared Error): Measures the difference between predicted and actual values.
-- **Price Movement Accuracy:** Measures the accuracy in predicting whether the stock price will go up or down.
+- Price Movement Accuracy: Measures the accuracy in predicting whether the stock price will go up or down.

 ## Model Architecture

 The model uses LSTM layers to capture the temporal dependencies of stock prices.
 The architecture is as follows:
-- **LSTM Layer 1:** 50 units, returns sequences.
+- LSTM Layer 1: 50 units, returns sequences.
-- **LSTM Layer 2:** 50 units, does not return sequences.
+- LSTM Layer 2: 50 units, does not return sequences.
-- **Dense Layer 1:** 25 units.
+- Dense Layer 1: 25 units.
-- **Dense Layer 2:** 1 unit (predicts the closing price).
+- Dense Layer 2: 1 unit (predicts the closing price).

 ## Installation and Requirements